polterguy/polterguy.github.io/documentation/magic.node/index.md

 ### Extending lambda expressions/iterators

-You can easily extend the expressions in this project, either with a _"static"_ iterator, implying a direct match - Or with a dynamic parametrized iterator, allowing you to create iterators that requires parameters, etc. To extend the supported iterators, use any of the following two static methods.
+You can easily extend expressions in Magic, either with a _"static"_ iterator, implying a direct match - Or with a dynamic parametrized iterator, allowing you to create iterators that requires _"parameters"_.
+To extend the supported iterators, use any of the following two static methods.

 * `Iterator.AddStaticIterator` - Creates a _"static"_ iterator, implying a direct match.